jzhao0802/palab/seq_vars.md

 * From the subsetted list create `seq_var_descriptives.csv`.
 The rows in this file are the list of unique un-ordered pairs, i.e. for N events; this file would have N(N-1)/2 rows.
 The output should contain the following column for each unique pair of events:
   * _A_: The variable name of the first event in the pair.
   * _B_: The varialbe name of the second event in the pair.

   * _A and B_: count of the number observations where both events (named in columns A and B) occur regardless of order, i.e. a valid date entry exists for both events.
-  * _Proportion A and B (total obs)_: Count stored in _A and B_ divided by the total number of observations in the data set.
+  * _Proportion A and B (total obs)_: Count stored in _A and B_ divided by the total number of observations in the data set (i.e. the total number of observations is _A and B_ + _Missing A and B_).
+  * _Missing A and B_: the count of number of observations for which both A and B are not present.

   * _A before B_: count of the number observations where the event named in _A_ occurs before the event named in _B_.
   * _Proportion A before B_: _A before B_ divided by _A and B_

   * _B before A_: count of the number observations where the event named in _B_ occurs before the event named in _A_.
   * _Proportion B before A_: _B before A_ divided by _A and B_

   * _A equal B_: count of the number observations where the event named in _A_ occurs on the same date as the event named in _B_.
   * _Proportion A equal B_: _A equal B_ divided by _A and B_

-  The following columns should be repeated for both levels in the outcome variable:
+  If the outcome variable is binary then the following columns should be created for both levels of the outcome variable:
     * _A and B Level__X_: count of the number observations where both events (named in columns A and B) occur and the outcome variable is equal to _Level__X_
     * _A and B Proportion Level__X_: _A and B Level__X_ divided by the total number of observations (including missing values) for _Level_X_
+    * _Missing A and B Level_X_: the count of number of observations for which both A and B are not present and the outcome variable is _Level__X_.
+* _Delta A and B_: the absolute value of the difference between _A and B Proportion Level__1_ and _A and B Proportion Level__2_
   The following columns should be repeated for both levels in the outcome variable:
     * _A before B Level__X_: count of the number observations where the event named in _A_ occurs before the event named in _B_ and the outcome variable is _Level__X_.
     * _A before B Proportion Level__X_: count of the number observations where the event named in _A_ occurs before the event named in _B_ and the outcome variable is equal to _Level__X_ divided by the total number of observations (including missing values) for _Level_X_